 You can register a company using any name

-If this were the case, we’d have some outrageous company names on the go!
+If this were the case, we’d have some questionable company names on the go!
 There would also be a great deal of confusion and many corporate disputes due to multiple businesses sharing identical company names.

 Thankfully, Companies House imposes very strict, yet sensible rules and regulations.
 As a result, you can only register a company name that: